I am a patriot at heart and love my country. The festivities and fervor with which the national festivals are celebrated in India bring joy.

 Early Pioneers and Significant Incidents in the National Movement

 It has been recorded that Bhima Bai Holkar was the earliest woman participant in the freedom struggle.
 She fought bravely against British colonel Malcolm and defeated him in a guerilla war.

-There are accounts of many women like Rani Chennamma of Kittur and Rani Begam Hazrat Mahal of Avadh, who fought against the British East India company in the 19th century.
-Then there are records of Rani of Ramgarh, Rani Jindan Kaur, Rani Tace Bai, Baiza Bai, Chauhan Rani, Tapasvini Maharani, who led their troops with courage in the Great Rebellion of 1857.
+There are accounts of many women like Rani Chennamma of Kittur and Rani Begam Hazrat Mahal of Avadh, who fought against the British East India Company in the 19th century.
+Then there are records of Rani of Ramgarh, Rani Jindan Kaur, Rani Tace Bai, Baiza Bai, Chauhan Rani, and Tapasvini Maharani, who led their troops with courage in the Great Rebellion of 1857.